 These factors can greatly affect the amount someone could recover after a car accident.
-A car accident attorney can explain how other factors may play a role in your case.
+A personal injury attorney can explain how other factors may play a role in your case.

-An Attorney Can Help You Determine the Value of a Car Accident Case
+An Attorney Can Help You Determine the Value of a Personal Injury Claim

-An attorney could provide more information if you’re struggling to figure out how much to expect from a car accident settlement.
+An experienced car accident lawyer could provide more information if you're struggling to figure out how much to expect from your car accident settlement.
 Many personal injury attorneys have handled similar cases and understand how to calculate damages.
-Once they calculate the damages, they can negotiate with the insurance company on your behalf.
-Having someone with negotiation experience can help you recover the maximum compensation available.
+Once they calculate the damages, they can negotiate with the insurance company for financial compensation on your behalf.
+Having a personal injury lawyer with negotiation experience can help you recover the maximum compensation available.

-Attorneys can also help to ensure you don’t miss important timelines.
+Attorneys can also help to ensure you don't miss important timelines.
 Each state has a statute of limitations.
 This gives an amount of time someone has to file a lawsuit.
-For example, South Carolina law gives three years from the date of the accident to file a lawsuit against the liable party.
-After the statute of limitations deadline passes, you may not have the ability to recover compensation from the accident.
+For example, South Carolina law gives a car accident victim three years from the date of the accident to file a lawsuit against the liable party.
+After the statute of limitations deadline passes, you may not have the ability to recover compensation from the accident through the court system.

 Showing the At-Fault Party Caused the Crash Can Be Key to Getting a Settlement

 Car accidents happen across the United States for a variety of reasons, including driver error.
-Accidents can happen when someone drives negligently and doesn’t care for others on the road.
-Knowing a car accident’s cause generally proves essential as it can determine liability for a crash.
-As mentioned, a lawyer can build evidence to show how the accident happened and who bears liability.
+Accidents can happen when someone drives negligently and doesn't care for others on the road.
+Knowing the cause of a car crash generally proves essential as it can determine liability for a crash.
+As mentioned, an experienced car accident lawyer can build evidence to show how the accident happened and who bears liability.

 Some of the most common causes of car accidents include distracted driving, driving under the influence, driver fatigue, and reckless driving.
 If someone caused an accident for these reasons, the injured party could file a claim or lawsuit against them to recover compensation for their injuries.